0xnogo/nogo/content/logs.md

 #### 13
 * Wrote [first article on wrapper and retry logic for RPC calls](https://www.nogo.wtf/posts/make-your-rpc-calls-more-resilient/) 🔥
 * Re-priortized my backlog: chose one project to work on: next project will be salty and private 3️😈
-* start rust learning with the [course from Rhymy](https://www.youtube.com/watch?v=8-qVNZ-zXL0&list=PLbtjxiXev6lpd331MW2dB7UgSIovgv169&index=1) 🦀
+* start rust learning with the [course from Rhymu](https://www.youtube.com/watch?v=8-qVNZ-zXL0&list=PLbtjxiXev6lpd331MW2dB7UgSIovgv169&index=1) 🦀
+#### 14
+* Finished the serie from Rhymu. `& = borrow`
+* In a sentence: rust is hard but worth to learn.
+A lot of very interesting concepts(Reference, Ownership, Borrowing, Lifetimes, Traits, Generics, etc...).
+Starting to work on the project decided will definitely help me to understand rust better.
+Even if, most probably, code will be a mess.